Tips for getting through treatment with a radiation therapy mask

 You should speak to a doctor if you have:

-The content found on the Icon Cancer Centre website is intended solely for informational purposes and should not be considered as medical advice.
-It is not a substitute for consulting with a qualified medical professional.
-Our website is designed to provide information and support to the general public.
-Please be mindful that we do not dispense medical advice, and for personalised medical guidance, we strongly advise you to consult with a qualified medical professional or doctor.
+The content on the Icon Cancer Centre website is for informational purposes only and should not be considered medical advice.
+It is not a substitute for consultation with a qualified medical practitioner.
+For personalised medical guidance, please consult with your GP or another qualified healthcare provider.